-Next, we aim to understand the origin of the biases in the upper-level wind and surface fields as shown in Figs 3 and 4.
+Next, we aim to infer the biases from composites of anomalies shown in Figs 3 and 4 for the upper-level wind and surface fields.
 As defined in the methods section, the bias maps were computed as the differences between the selected variables' anomalies in the models and in the reanalysis data ERA5 during high-amplitude wave-5 and wave-7 events.
 Note that the biases that we refer to in surface variables are the biases of the anomalies instead of the absolute bias of the models.
 Here we present and describe the EC-Earth bias maps only.
-Equivalent plots for the other 2 models, with qualitatively similar outcomes, can be found in Fig. B6 to Fig. B9.
+Equivalent plots for the other two models, with qualitatively similar outcomes, can be found in Fig. B6 to Fig. B9.

-Here, we also employ the different nudged experiments: AISF (soil moisture prescription), AFSI (upper-level atmosphere nudging), and AFSF (nudging both) (see data section above for details).
+- Here, we also employ the different nudged experiments: AISF (soil moisture prescription), AFSI (upper-level atmosphere nudging), and AFSF (nudging both) (see data section above for details).
 Overall, when nudging both atmosphere and soil moisture, the residual bias B_res is, as expected, negligible.
-This is true for both wave-5 and wave-7 events in all models and all analyzed variables (Fig. 7 & Fig. 8).

-By nudging the atmosphere, the bias from the atmospheric part (B_atm) is (of course) almost completely removed for the v250 anomaly across all models (see Fig. 7(a), B_land).
+This is true for both wave-5 and wave-7 episodes in all models and all analyzed variables (Fig. 7 & Fig. 8). - By nudging the atmosphere, the bias from the atmospheric part (B_atm) is (of course) almost completely removed for the v250 anomaly across all models (see Fig. 7(a), B_land).
 More interestingly, Fig. 7(b) shows that most of the EC-Earth t2m anomaly bias is also removed when we nudge the upper-level atmosphere.
 Thus, the total bias (B_tot) in t2m is almost completely explained by the upper-level atmospheric bias (B_atm), and the contribution of the land-atm bias (B_land) is negligible (Fig 7(b)).

-This shows, for wave 5, that free-running EC-Earth (AISI) has a relatively minor bias in v250 (blue square in Fig. 5(a)) with a correlation of ~0.9, a RMSE of ~0.5 and a n.s.d. of ~0.7.
+As for wave 5, the free-running EC-Earth (AISI) has a relatively smaller bias in v250 (blue square in Fig. 5(a)) with a correlation of ~0.9, a RMSE of ~0.5 and a n.s.d. of ~0.7 compared to the biases in the surface variables.
 In other words, the pattern is very similar but with a somewhat underestimated strength in terms of wind speed.
 Still the bias in t2m (B_tot, blue square in Fig. 5 (b)) is substantially larger with correlation of ~0.6, RMSE ~0.9, and n.s.d ~0.6.
 Thus, the t2m anomaly is underestimated with about a factor 1.7 (n.s.d ~0.6).
-This substantial bias in t2m is almost completely removed when nudging the upper-level wind field, i.e. removing the relatively minor bias in v250.
+This substantial bias in t2m is almost completely removed when nudging the upper-level wind field, i.e. removing the bias in v250.
 This is shown by the blue triangle in Fig. 5 (b) for AFSI which has a correlation of 0.94, a RMSE of 0.36 and a n.s.d. of 1.
-As can be seen in Fig. 5, the other models behave qualitatively in a similar way, with substantial biases in near-surface temperature (in AISI, squares in Fig. 5(b)) which are largely removed when the relatively minor bias in upper level wind is removed by nudging (in AFSI, triangles in Fig. 5(b)).
+As can be seen in Fig. 5, the other models behave qualitatively in a similar way, with substantial biases in near-surface temperature (in AISI, squares in Fig. 5(b)) which are largely removed when the bias in upper level wind is removed by nudging (in AFSI, triangles in Fig. 5(b)).